Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 Think: Rice paddy vistas, healing yoga retreats & wild rides on the sacred Ayung River.

-Ubud is known as Bali’s cultural heart, and up here in this lush inland area, the hills are alive with the sounds of meditation, yoga and… a bustling town centre.
-While downtown Ubud today may resemble Seminyak’s hippest strips, Bali’s artistic beating heart is still a very special place once you get away from the busy central streets.
+Ubud is known as Bali’s cultural heart, and up here in this lush inland area, the hills are alive with the sounds of meditation, yoga and… a bustling downtown.
+While Ubud today may resemble Seminyak’s hippest strips, Bali’s artistic beating heart is still a very special place once you get away from the busy central streets.

-Ubud has become world-famous for good reason, not only because of Julia Roberts’ “Eat Pray Love” encounter, but rather for its postcard-perfect vistas of rice paddies, palm trees and luscious green vegetation, along with its range of cultural and soulful activities that revolve around nature, wellness, adventure and the sacred Agung River.
+Ubud has become world-famous for good reason, not only because of Julia Roberts’ “Eat, Pray, Love” encounter, but rather for its postcard-perfect vistas of rice paddies, palm trees and luscious green vegetation, along with its range of cultural and soulful activities that revolve around nature, wellness, adventure and the sacred Ayung River.

 Ubud’s accommodation scene has something for everyone and every budget.
-You can luxe out at five-star, designer address such as the famous Ubud Hanging Gardens (with that famous infinity pool) or the award-winning Four Seasons at Sayan (design drool) with its jungle-hugged restaurants and world-class spa.
-Or, for a fraction of the price, you can enjoy some of Ubud’s favourite digs with rice field views, like Ubud’s famous eco-stay, Bambu Indah.
+You can luxe out at five-star, designer address such as the famous Capella Ubud and its glamping tents, Bali’s first sound and wellness resort, Soulshine, or the award-winning Four Seasons Resort Bali at Sayan with its jungle-hugged restaurants and world-class spa.
+Or, for a fraction of the price, you can enjoy some of Ubud’s favourite digs with rice field views.
+Check out our complete guide to Ubud’s best hotels and resorts.

 1. Eat out at Ubud’s best restaurants, from the award-winning fine-diners, to the hippie-fied vegan and vegetarian cafes.

-3. Get cultured.
-Sign up to a Balinese cooking class, see a traditional healer, watch a ceremonial dance, or visit Ubud’s many Hindu temples, including the healing water temple, Tirta Empul.
+3. Get cultured, with a Balinese cooking class, a session with a traditional healer, watch a ceremonial dance, or visit Ubud’s many Hindu temples, including the healing water temple, Tirta Empul – psst… you may as well take part in a traditional melukat.

 4. Explore nature.
-Visit the Tegallalang rice paddies, go white-water rafting on the Ayung River, hunt for hidden waterfalls, or wake up early for a sunrise trek up Bali’s Mount Batur volcano.
+Visit the Tegallalang rice paddies, go white-water rafting on the Ayung River, hunt for hidden waterfalls, or wake up early for a sunrise trek to the summit of Bali’s Mount Batur volcano.

 5. Go wild with Ubud’s wildlife.
-Meet naughty primates at the infamous Ubud Monkey Forest, or go wild at Bali Zoo and eat brekkie with orangutans!
+Meet naughty primates at Ubud Monkey Forest, or go wild at Bali Zoo and eat brekkie with orangutans!

 SEMINYAK

-Best for: Travellers who love food, shopping, cocktails, socialising & fine living.
+Seminyak is best for: Fashionistas who love food, shopping, cocktails, socialising & fine living.

-Think: Designer boutiques, swanky cocktail bars, chic villas & fabulous cafes.
+Think: Designer boutiques, swanky cocktail bars, Insta-famed hotspots, chic villas & fabulous cafes.

 Seminyak is Bali’s upmarket and sophisticated hub of all things fabulous in South Bali, with the island’s largest concentration of cool bars, world-class restaurants, fancy resorts and designer shopping.
 People love Seminyak for its island-cool combo of hip cafes and swanky beach clubs, all with the privacy and tranquillity of five-star living.

 With its stylish and upmarket vibes, Seminyak is awash with luxe villas and international, five-star hotels.
-You can live it up at trendy beachfront resorts like Alila Seminyak, Katamama (behind Potato Head Beach Club) and the wow-worthy W – Bali Seminyak, or feel like a celeb in your own private villa.
+You can live it up at trendy beachfront resorts like Potato Head Suites at Desa Potato Head and the wow-worthy W – Bali Seminyak, or feel like a celeb in your own private villa.
 And for those not wanting to splurge?
 There’s plenty of mid-range options too, like the ever-Instagrammable The Colony Hotel.

 1. Watch the sunset from one of Seminyak’s best sunset seats.
 Our faves?
 Potato Head Beach Club, KU DE TA and the Beach Bar at Alila Seminyak.

-2. Grab a bite at one of Seminyak’s best restaurants, from the always-buzzing Sisterfields and KYND vegan cafe, to the fine-diners like Sarong, Mejekawi and Mauri.
-Or, make it a cocktail-fuelled dinner date at hopping faves like Da Maria, Motel Mexicola, and Bikini.
+2. Grab a bite at one of Seminyak’s best restaurants, from the always-buzzing Sisterfields and KYND vegan cafe, to the fine-diners like Mauri.
+Or, make it a cocktail-fuelled dinner date at hopping faves like Da Maria and Motel Mexicola.

 3. Pamper yourself silly at one of Seminyak’s best spas.
 From traditional Balinese massages to hair-dos with a cocktail, you’re spoilt for choice in blissful Seminyak.